 Join Keto and Low-carb Community groups on Facebook.
 Everyone is on the journey together and are all very supportive.
 There are hundreds of newbies every day and you can learn so much.

 Embrace that you will feel groggy in the first few days.
-This is not because you are under-nourished, it’s a carbohydrate-detox and it’s commonly referred to as Keto Flu.
+This is not because you are under-nourished, it’s quite likely a carbohydrate-detox along with dehydration and loss of essential electrolytes) and it’s commonly referred to as Keto Flu.
 It means you are doing something right – so push through it.
 It’s temporary and it will pass.
-You may experience nausea, lethargy and headaches.
-Once it has passed, it won’t return unless you stop keto and have to start again.
+You may experience nausea, lethargy, headaches and leg cramps.
+Once it has passed, its unlikely to return unless you stop keto and have to start again.
 (This is why you will choose never to cheat!).
-I suffered keto flu for two days and Funnyman didn’t experience it at all, so everyone is different.
+I suffered a little fatigue for two days and Funnyman didn’t experience anything at all, so everyone is different.

 If I have done a completely useless job at explaining the basics of keto to you, these guys might explain it better, and if I still haven’t convinced you, check out these other SUCCESS STORIES on the (brilliant) Diet Doctor website.

 I am a chef, not a medical professional.
 Please consult your doctor if you want to discuss this diet.
 All the information here is based on my (and my hubby’s) own experience.